improvedk/unQuery/README.md

 GetRows is used when you want to return any number of rows of data.
 The result is a List of dynamic objects.

 To avoid keeping the database hanging, GetRows will aggressively read all the data and return it as a List, rather than returning a lazily evaluated IEnumerable.
-GetRows ensures the schema is not replicated in each row, ensuring efficient storage of large amounts of data.
+GetRows ensures the schema is stored just once, rather than in each row, ensuring efficient handling of large amounts of rows.

 ```csharp
 var users = DB.GetRows("SELECT * FROM Users");